20 Blogging Mistakes to Avoid

 Over time, information can become outdated, making your posts less accurate and valuable.
 So, making sure that you’re going back to update any outdated points (or links) is an important part of creating good, trustworthy content.

-Updating your older blogs that may have not done so well trafficwise with different keywords can also give new life to these posts and even drive more traffic to your blog.
-It’s also a lot easier to update older content than create brand new content.
+Updating your older blogs that may not have done so well trafficwise with different keywords can also give new life to these posts and even drive more traffic to your blog.
+It’s also a lot easier to update older content than create brand-new content.

 So, are you updating your content?
 If not, you need to start.